 Support Multiple Languages

-A versatile tool that supports multiple languages ensures consistency in code quality for teams working across different programming languages.
-This capability simplifies processes for diverse projects.
+A tool that supports multiple languages keeps code quality consistent for teams working across different programming languages, which simplifies things for diverse projects and mixed technology stacks.

 Enable Seamless Integration